Jazz Chisholm Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.38 team ERA that ranks 20th across all MLB pitching staffs.
+- The Red Sox have the 23rd-ranked team ERA among all league pitching staffs (4.45).

-- Red Sox pitchers combine to allow 100 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs allowed (102 total, 1.3 per game).

-- Whitlock gets the start for the Red Sox, his ninth of the season.
-He is 4-2 with a 4.50 ERA and 39 strikeouts in 46 2/3 innings pitched.
+- Ort (1-1) starts for the Red Sox, his second of the season.

-- His last appearance came on Wednesday against the Minnesota Twins, when the righty tossed seven innings, surrendering four earned runs while giving up eight hits.
+- His most recent time out was in relief on Sunday when the righty threw scoreless two-thirds of an inning against the Chicago White Sox while giving up only one hit.

-- In eight games this season, the 27-year-old has an ERA of 4.50, with 7.6 strikeouts per nine innings.
-Opponents are hitting .278 against him.

 © 2023 Data Skrive.
 All rights reserved.